The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 Here’s a good north star for those taking the DIY approach to content marketing: focus 95% of your efforts on writing educational content and building backlinks from other reputable websites until you reach your first month of 1,000 visitors from search engines.

-2. Targeting Unrealistic Ranking Goals for Product Pages
+2. Targeting “Best” Terms on Product Pages

 Why?
 Search intent.